dylanbarrett-analytics/nba-2024-25-utilizing-roles/README.md

 PRA = PTS + REB + AST
 $$

 In the USG% calculation above, there are several team-related inputs that the player game logs (from Notebook 01) do not have.
-Therefore, in order to get these inputs, team game logs were retrieved from the NBA API endpoint `LeagueGameLog`.
-After cleaning, player game logs and team game logs were merged into one DataFrame where USG% and PRA were calculated for every game.
+Therefore, to get these necessary inputs, team game logs were retrieved from the NBA API endpoint `LeagueGameLog`.
+After cleaning, player game logs and team game logs were merged into one DataFrame, where USG% and PRA were calculated for every game.

+> One could make the argument that rebounding doesn't impact offensive output as directly as points or assists, so why include it?
+It's a fair point, but **every offensive possession has a lifecycle**.
+A rebound creates (or extends) an offensive possession, and then points and/or assists finish it (at least in successful offensive possessions).
+PRA captures this full arc, which is why rebounding remains a key component of measuring offensive output.

 > <sub> Note: This analysis uses USG% and USG interchangeably; both refer to "Usage Rate".